 Nonetheless, there are some wonderful legends for the origin of vanilla, especially among the Totonac (Jaguar) people of Mexico.
-They have a ‘Juliet’ and ‘Romeo’ story of a Princess and Prince falling in love against the wishes of their family and high priests, being sacrificed as punishment, then being turned into the vanilla vine by the gods.
+They have a ‘Romeo and Juliet’ story of a Prince and Princess falling in love against the wishes of their family and high priests, being sacrificed as punishment, then being turned into the vanilla vine by the gods.

 Vanilla really took off when it was introduced to Europe.
-Initially it was consumed Spanish (or rather “Aztec”) style in drinking chocolate, and proved hugely popular.
+Initially it was consumed “Spanish style” (or rather “Aztec style”) in drinking chocolate, and proved hugely popular.

+With the development of these uses of vanilla, demand boomed.
 Supply struggled to keep up.
 Even though the vanilla orchid could be grown outside Latin America, it pollinated in only a few places outside of Mexico (so no vanilla pods emerged).